-At [insert school/academy/college], we recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+At The Garibaldi School, we recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We will endeavour to provide a safe and welcoming environment where children are respected and valued.
 We will be alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection, and justice.